linux-system-roles/logging/README.md

 the firewall role is automatically included and the port is managed by the firewalld.

-The port is then configured by the selinux role and given an appropriate syslog selinux port type depending upon the associated TLS value.
+The port is then configured by the `selinux` role and given an appropriate syslog SELinux port type depending upon the associated TLS value.

 You can verify the changes by the following command-line.